LunarEngineer/MentalGymnastics/README.md

 * A *function id* for the functions which have been added to the Experiment Space,
 * A *location* at which the *function node* exists at in this Experiment Space.

+When the episode starts this consists solely of the *source* and *sink* nodes.

 ### The Function Space

 This is a dataset that represents a *function palette* which the agent may place into the Experiment Space and which contains: